Skip to main content

 Isolation Levels (Conceptual Overview)

 Most teaching scenarios can run at the default READ COMMITTED level.
-For high-stakes operations—like batch posting of final grades—you may choose higher isolation:
+For high-stakes operations - like batch posting of refunds - you may choose higher isolation:

-• READ COMMITTED: Prevents reading uncommitted grade changes, usually sufficient.
+• READ COMMITTED: Prevents reading uncommitted payment changes, usually sufficient.

-• REPEATABLE READ: Ensures each instructor sees the same list of enrollments during grade entry.
+• REPEATABLE READ: Ensures each analyst sees the same order totals during reconciliation.

 • SERIALIZABLE: Strictest; transactions behave as if they run one after another.